paragkatkar/katacoda-scenarios-1/kubernetes-in-minikube/step4.md

-Go into the lesson directory
+**Navigate to** the lesson directory

 `cd k8s-4-it-pros/day-1/lesson-04-pods`{{execute}}

-Clear the screen in order to get an uncluttered workspace
+**Clear the screen** in order to get an uncluttered workspace

-`clear`
+`clear`{{execute}}

+There are two way to create API Resource objects in Kubernetes, ***imperatively*** and ***declaratively***.

+## Create a pod with one container imperatively

+Imperative creation is done by issuing a command at the command line.
+For example:

+[PUT AN EXAMPLE HERE]

 ## Create a pod with one container declaratively

+Declarative creation is done using a manfiest file.
+A manifest file describes the resource to create.
+A manifest file can be in YAML or JSON format.
+You create a resource declaratively using the command `kubectl apply -f  MANIFEST_FILE`, **WHERE**
+`MANIFEST_FILE` is the path the manifest file.
+The following command will create a post based on the settings it the manifest file, `simplepod.yaml`.
+Type or click:

 `kubectl apply -f ./simplepod.yaml`{{execute}}